Lucide/REXPaint-manual/manual.md

 ---
 Realize that browse mode is mostly an image browser, not a full-featured file manager, so actions like image moving, directory operations, etc. should be performed through Windows.
 You can, however, rename `RMB`, duplicate `Shift-LMB` and delete `Ctrl-Shift-Alt-LMB` images from here.
 Image deletion is permanent, so be careful with it!\
-Feel free to create additional subdirectories under REXPaint's `images/` directory, as those will also be shown in the browser, and may be collapsed/expanded as well.
+Feel free to create additional subdirectories under REXPaint's `images/` directory, as those will also be shown in the browser, and may be collapsed/expanded as well.\
+While REXPaint is open, you can reload all image files to reflect changes at the file system level via `Ctrl-Shift-r` or the `R` button at the bottom of the browser.
+Of course you'll lose any unsaved images or progress, but you'll be warned if that will happen.
+Once complete, the reloading process will do its best to restore the original browsing state and selected image.

 ---